 Without our coaches, we would not have our sport.
 From introducing people to eventing and bringing on the bright new stars of the future, to keeping experienced riders at the top of their game, BE Accredited Coaches are always hard at work keeping our riders at peak performance.
 With our qualifications awarded by 1st4sport, an organisation recognised and regulated by Ofqual, you can be assured of their quality.
 For more information on the requirements for each level, take a look at our coaching matrix.
+There are many benefits to being a BE Accredited Coach, including:

 If you're looking for a coach in your area, take a look at our directory of BE Accredited Coaches.